Goldsmiths, University of London: Financial difficulties and restructuring

-In 2019, Goldsmiths ran a deficit and Frances Corner became Warden; Corner's administration was regularly opposed by faculty and students over governance and financial strategy.
+Goldsmiths reported a deficit in 2019 and appointed Frances Corner as warden.
 In January 2020, Goldsmiths proposed to cut costs by 15% over two years in the "Evolving Goldsmiths" plan by reducing faculty and centralizing administration.
 According to the Goldsmiths University and College Union (UCU), the plan did not address the causes of the deficit, which it attributed in part to overoptimistic enrolment forecasts and excessive capital expenditures.
-Furthermore, UCU warned that cuts to faculty would increase the deficit by reducing the income stream of tuition fees, which accounted for 77% of the College's revenue in the 2019-2020 fiscal year.
-"Evolving Goldsmiths" was "closed" in April 2022.
-In summer 2020, the UCU proposed selling "underused" property to build cash reserves; this was not done.
-Goldsmiths consolidated and refinanced its loans through NatWest and Lloyds Bank; the banks required the College to consult KPMG to discover cost saving opportunities.
+Furthermore, UCU warned that cuts to faculty would increase the deficit by reducing the income stream of tuition fees, which accounted for 77% of the college's revenue in the 2019–2020 fiscal year.
+"Evolving Goldsmiths" was closed in April 2022.
+While the UCU proposed selling underused property to build cash reserves in summer 2020, this option was not taken up by management.
+Goldsmiths consolidated and refinanced its loans through NatWest and Lloyds Bank; as part of this, the banks required the college to consult KPMG to discover cost saving opportunities.

-The 2021 "recovery plan" included elimination of 52 faculty and staff positions.
-Goldsmiths identified additional costs from COVID-19 and over-staffing caused increased competition for student applications following the removal of limits on student numbers by the government.
-According to the UCU in March 2022, the College refused to stop layoffs although savings from voluntary resignations and maintaining vacancies exceeded the requirements of the banks.
-Administrative was concentrated into a central hub in 2021-2022; the resulting "chaos" reduced the number of enrolments by international students; international students are a critical revenue steam.
-Through 2021, Corner also charged the College nearly for taxi fares, with being for personal use.
+The 2021 recovery plan included elimination of 52 faculty and staff positions.
+In addition to the underlying deficit, Goldsmiths identified costs from COVID-19, government cuts, and falling student numbers caused by increased competition following the removal of the government cap and lower numbers studying subjects at A-level.
+According to the UCU in March 2022, the college refused to stop layoffs although savings from voluntary resignations and maintaining vacancies exceeded the requirements of the banks.
+Administrative staff were concentrated into a central hub in 2021–2022 in order to streamline operations, but the disruption led to offer letters being sent too late for international students to get visas.
+This contributed to a reduction in the number of enrolments by international students, who are a critical revenue steam.

-The "Transformation Programme", announced in early 2024, included the elimination of 132 full-time, or equivalent, positions, or 17% of all staff, with some departments being reduced by 50%.
+Following the recovery plan, a "transformation programme" was announced in early 2024.
+This included the elimination of 132 full-time- equivalent positions, or 17% of all staff, with some departments being reduced by 50%.
 The plan was expected to be completed by September.
 According to The Guardian, the extent of the cuts would radically change the university's culture.

 In August 2024, the UCU announced that it had prevented compulsory redundancies for the 2024/25 academic year.

-Professor Frances Corner stepped down from the role as Vice-Chancellor on 1 October 2025; Deputy Vice-Chancellor, Professor David Oswell is now Interim Vice-Chancellor.
+Frances Corner stepped down as vice-chancellor on 1 October 2025, with the deputy vice-chancellor, David Oswell, becoming interim vice-chancellor.

+In 2026 a third restructuring in five years was proposed, resulting in a strike.